 N Seoul Tower on Namsan Mountain - A Must-See Landmark of Seoul

 Take a walk down ‘Seoul-gil,’ pathways full of living, breathing history!-Bukchon Hanok-gil

 Path lined with Redwood Trees, Metasequoia at Haneul (Sky) Park

 World Cup Park is made up of five parks: Haneul Park, Pyeonghwa (Peace) Park, Noeul (Sunset) Park, Nanjicheon Park, and Nanji Hangang Park.
 Haneul Park derives its name, which means ‘sky’ in Korean, from its status as the park with the highest elevation in the area.
-To get to the top you must first climb 290 steps.
+To get to the top you must first climb 290 steps or take the hiking trail.
 The top of the park offers impressive views of the city.
-The redwood tree path at the Haneul Park is about 900 meters.
+The redwood tree path at Haneul Park is about 900 meters long.
 This popular path is lined with tall redwood trees and the path is in harmony with the thick groves and trees in the park.
-To reach the path, take the road to the left of the Haneul stairway that leads to the park.
+To reach the path, take the road to the left of the stairway that leads to the park.
 Walk straight and then follow the road to the right until you reach the information center.
 Pass the information center to arrive at the unpaved redwood lined path.
 In autumn every year, the Seoul Eulalia Festival is held at the top of the park to highlight the magnificent field of reeds.
 Walk among the reeds that move with the wind like silver waves to feel autumn at its fullest.
-The Haneul Park does not offer any convenience facilities, so be sure to bring drinks and snacks along with you.

 600-year old Bugaksan Mountain Fortress Wall

 Photo courtesy of the Korea Cultural Heritage Foundation